 Would HDFC continue to infuse capital in HDFC Bank to retain stake?

-the merger of Centurion Bank.
+The last time we invested Rs 4,000 crore in the bank was when they raised capital for the merger of Centurion Bank.
 I don't see them needing capital for the next two and a half years.
 We will address the problem when we come to it.

 HDFC also has large investments which were to be transferred into a special purpose vehicle to realize value…